rmunroe/appian-mongoDbConnectedSystem/docs/introduction.rst

 Compatibility
 *************

-This plugin was built and tested on Appian versions 19.4 and 20.2.
+Version 1.2 of this plugin was built and tested on Appian versions 20.2 and 20.3, however it should be compatible back to at least 19.4.

+The :doc:`demo_application` was built on and requires Appian 20.3.

-Version 1.2 of this plugin uses the `MongoDB Java Driver version 3.12.5 <https://mongodb.github.io/mongo-java-driver/3.12/>`__ and should be compatible with any version of MongoDB from version 2.6 to 4.2 (the latest as of this writing).
+This plugin uses the `MongoDB Java Driver version 3.12.5 <https://mongodb.github.io/mongo-java-driver/3.12/>`__ and should be compatible with any version of MongoDB from version 2.6 to 4.2 (the latest as of this writing).
 See this `compatibility chart <https://mongodb.github.io/mongo-java-driver/3.12/upgrading/#compatibility>`__ for full details.

 This plugin was tested against a `MongoDB Atlas <https://www.mongodb.com/cloud/atlas>`__ a 3-node Replica Set instance running version 4.2.8 as well as a Standalone MongoDB 4.2.8 Community instance running on Ubuntu 20.04.